IdreesInc/Apple-Watch-Poketch/Notes/dev-journal.md

 # Dev Journal

+## Thursday September 9th, 2021

+- Continuing work on the coin toss app.
+Using SwiftUI animations I can emulate the coin animation pretty well.
+- Getting the timings right for the coin bounces was a matter of recording my game screen and watching it back frame by frame.
+It is still just an estimate, but it is a pretty accurate one at least.
+- One funny problem I had was trying to figure out which side of the coin is meant to be heads or tails.
+Using the Pokemon anime as reference (Season 10, Episode 46) I figured out that the pokeball is meant to be tails.
+Wouldn't have guessed that.

+## Wednesday September 8th, 2021

+- Started on the coin toss app.
+I know it's not in order, but I figured I would start with the least complex apps and go from there so that I could make as many apps as possible in case I run out of time.
+- Currently trying to figure out how to do translation animations in SwiftUI.
+The goal would be to implement the coin "toss" and "flipping" using animations rather than a timer that increments the offset manually, though I'll do that if I have to.
+-

 ## Monday September 6th, 2021

 - Added the glow when pressed feature to the Digital Watch, akin to "Indiglo" on Timex watches (which feature I loved as a kid).